This is one of the common questions I get often. So I thought I would jot it down.

 - What will my kid learn from this book?

 - Are the illustrations appealing?

-- Will it fascinates them?
+- Will it fascinate them?

-- Will the book build a basic literacy?
+- Will the book build basic literacy?

 - Is it a book apt for reading aloud?